Register of beneficial owners: how and when to register?

 • In the case of a foundation: the founder; a member of the administrative or supervisory board; a reviser or a person in a similar capacity or whose personal support, according to the foundation’s constitutive act, is its purpose.

-• In the case of a legal arrangement: by the settlor; by a trustee; by a person entitled to supervise the administration of the legal arrangement (who may appoint or remove a trustee or a trustee); by a defendant or if he or she is one of the persons in whose main interest the legal arrangement was established or is administered.
+• In the case of a legal arrangement: by the founder; by a trustee; by a person entitled to supervise the administration of the legal arrangement (who may appoint or remove a trustee or a trustee); by a defendant or if he or she is one of the persons in whose main interest the legal arrangement was established or is administered.

 Direct and indirect beneficial owner